Number of days over 35°C in the Cairns region

 As time goes on, higher temperatures will be reached more frequently.
 For example, maximum daily temperatures during January are projected to increase from the current average of 32.3°C to 33.8°C by 2030, 33.9°C by 2070 and 35.2°C by 2090 (Figure 3).
 Furthermore, there will be a longer season of high temperatures, with average daily maximum temperature exceeding 30°C from September to April by 2090.

 There is a lack of official long-term temperature records in the Daintree local landscape region, with the closest official temperature measurements from Low Isles, and the nearest official mainland temperature measurement at the Cairns airport.
-Sharing reliable information collected by residents of the Daintree region would help people keep track of how the local climate is changing and could also be a way of recording and sharing observations about the survival, growth, reproduction, health and so on of native and pest plants and animals.
+Sharing reliable information collected by residents of the Daintree region would help people keep track of how the local climate and weather conditions are changing and could also be a way of recording and sharing observations about the survival, growth, reproduction, health and so on of native and pest plants and animals.
 Having access to this local information will make it easier to discuss changes and try possible management responses.

 Tourism in the area is underpinned by the natural values of the coast and mainland forest areas.
 Climate-induced changes in the health and composition of natural systems, including the potential loss of iconic species (see below), will potentially have major impacts on tourism in the area.
-The Daintree region is likely to remain an important destination for the tourism industry, although access to the area and supplies of food, energy and other materials will also be impacted by sea level rise, more intense cyclones and more frequent and intense heavy rainfall.
+The Daintree region is likely to remain an important destination for the tourism industry, although access to the area and supplies of food, energy and other materials will also be impacted by sea level rise, changes to weather conditions, more intense cyclones and more frequent and intense heavy rainfall.
 Since tourism is already very seasonal, prolonged hot weather and less predictable rainfall is likely to affect visitation patterns, while more extreme weather may influence tourists’ perception of their safety in the region.

 Climate change will also impact the commercial fishing industry.
 For example, intense cyclones can cause several months of lost operations due to large amounts of debris or sediment in the water and damage to boats, marinas, ramps and other infrastructure.
 Commercial fishing operations will be affected as certain types of fish move south due to increasing water temperatures, as coral bleaching becomes more widespread and as conditions decline in fish breeding and nursery areas.

-In the Daintree region, grazing and cropping will be directly affected by increasing average temperatures, evaporation, heat waves, seal level rise and extreme rainfall.
+In the Daintree region, grazing and cropping will be directly affected by changes to the weather, like increasing average temperatures, evaporation, heat waves, seal level rise and extreme rainfall.
 Climate change impacts will also affect forestry timber production, changing patterns of growth in different timber species, and increasing damage and loss during high intensity cyclones.
 Agriculture in low-lying coastal areas will obviously also be vulnerable to sea level rise and climate change may also bring new diseases and pests, which we know potentially pose enormous threats to our agricultural industries.
 Flooding associated with extreme rainfall will also affect waterways and floodplains, potentially increasing erosion in these areas.

 Changing climatic conditions will challenge our established ways of doing things, but may also present new agricultural and commercial opportunities.
 For example, it may be necessary to diversify or switch crops or breeds to suit new climatic conditions, or to change practices.
 In order to adapt to new and changing climatic conditions, we may need to shift farming and other commercial enterprises to different parts of the landscape.
 This could create opportunities for the restoration of wildlife habitat on former agricultural land, but could also create conflict between the need to protect existing habitat and also maintain production.

-Doing things the way they’ve been done for generations won’t necessarily keep working as climate conditions continue to change, meaning that traditions and local wisdom will be challenged.
+Doing things the way they’ve been done for generations in the Daintree won’t necessarily keep working as climate and weather conditions continue to change, meaning that traditions and local wisdom will be challenged.
 Everyone will be affected in one way or another by climate change: some types of farms may not remain viable, certain areas along the coastline may become unsafe to live, and some of our iconic species may not survive in the new conditions.
 While change can be unsettling, new opportunities may come out of new ways of doing things, especially by working together across sectors and industries.
 Importantly, being informed about the types of changes we can reasonably expect means that we can develop plans and strategies to adapt to these, rather than being taken by surprise by unusual climate events.

-Although people in the Daintree area are used to living with high temperatures, we can expect that periods of extreme heat will become more common and even hotter.
+Although people in the Daintree area are used to living with occasional severe weather like high temperatures, we can expect that periods of extreme heat will become more common and even hotter.
 For example, the number of days hotter than 35°C in the Cairns region is projected to increase from the current average of four to 11 by the year 2030 (and to 18 by 2050) under the ‘business as usual’ emissions scenario (Figure 4).
 More people will be vulnerable to heat-related illnesses and stress, especially sick, elderly and very young people, and people living without air-conditioning.

 In the same way that maximum temperatures are increasing (Figure 3), minimum temperatures are also rising.
 This means that overnight temperatures will remain above 20°C for more months of the year, potentially affecting sleep quality, especially for households without air conditioning, and increasing the use of air conditioning in households with it.